An ERP system can be incredibly rewarding for an organisation in terms of improving operations and increasing revenues.

 A detailed project plan for an ERP system plays a huge role in ensuring its success.
 The plan needs to focus on the requirements, objectives, costs and timings of the project.
 It also needs to be adaptable to changing expectations and requirements as the project gets underway.
 Any good project plan should also include an ERP implementation risk assessment identifying where the project could potentially go wrong and how this will be mitigated.

 Get the right team

 The success of an ERP implementation lies in the team responsible for assembling and deploying the system.
-Alongside a developer and staff that can process existing data, a great team needs a project manager, executive sponsors and training champions to make the project run and deploy smoothly.
+Alongside ERP implementation consultants and developers and staff that can process existing data, a great team needs a project manager, executive sponsors and training champions to make the project run and deploy smoothly.

 An ERP project charter lists all of the project participants and their roles.
 The charter ensures that the deployment and completion of the project are swift because all roles are defined with an established hierarchy.

 If using the Agile methodology, the charter could also document who will be involved in each sprint and when this is planned to take place.
 This will allow the relevant stakeholders to prepare for their sprint and know when they will need to dedicate time.